Andrew-S-Rosen/periodic_trends/README.md

 Use the `--help` flag to see the aforementioned usage instructions.

+**Other information**

+Ensure that the `elements.csv` file is in the same directory as `ptable_trends.py`.
+The `elements.csv` file contains information that `ptable_trends.py` needs in order to construct the periodic table of elements (e.g. chemical names, symbols, atomic numbers).
+This does not need to be edited by the user.
+Your periodic trend data should be saved as a separated CSV file, like the example `ionization_energies.csv` file.

 Dependencies
 -----

-This script works for both Python 2.x and 3.x versions.
+This script is compatible with both Python 2.x and 3.x versions.
 The script requires the following dependencies:
 * [Bokeh](http://bokeh.pydata.org/en/latest/) (and its dependencies)
 * [pandas](http://pandas.pydata.org/) (and its dependencies)
 * [matplotlib](http://matplotlib.org/) (and its dependencies)

 These packages can be installed using [pip](https://pip.pypa.io/en/stable/).
 However, since both Bokeh and matplotlib have multiple dependencies, it is much easier to install through the `conda install` command if you have an [Anaconda distribution](https://www.continuum.io/downloads) of Python.

-Example
+Examples
 -----

 I show below some examples of the script in action using the `ionization_energies.csv` file included in this repository.
 Note that since the CSV file contains data for some of the lanthanides and actinides, the value of `--extended` defaults to 1 (instead of the usual 0) unless manually set otherwise.

+---

 `python ptable_trends.py ionization_energies.csv`

 ![plot1](http://i.imgur.com/Uxb8V0p.png)
+---

 `python ptable_trends.py ionization_energies.csv --extended 0`

 ![plot2](http://i.imgur.com/Att5d9X.png)
+---

 `python ptable_trends.py ionization_energies.csv --extended 0 --log_scale 1`

 ![plot3](http://i.imgur.com/Xt3oW6q.png)
+---

 `python ptable_trends.py ionization_energies.csv --extended 0 --cmap_choice 3 --alpha 0.7`

 ![plot4](http://i.imgur.com/52IBhVm.png)
+---